 I was going to do a post on what dads could do during delivery but decided that was too difficult because so much depends on the guy.
 Some men get all silent and queasy whereas others are all Steven Spielberg with a camera saying “This is amazing!
 Honey, I don’t know how you’re doing this!?”.

-However, once you get home the rules become a little more universal – assuming you’re at work and your partner is at home with the newborn – so here are just a few tips to help make the first few weeks and months smoother for everyone:
+However, once you get home the rules become a little more universal – assuming you’re at work and your partner is at home with the newborn – so here are just a few tips to help make the first few weeks and months smoother for new dads and moms alike:

 #1 Give a heads up.